noahmanger/calendar-cleanser/README.md

+# About Calendar Cleanser
 Looking for time on peoples' calendars but can't find an open slot?
 Chances are there's some meetings that they've been invited to but have either said "no", "maybe" or haven't RSVP'd to yet.

 This extension hides those No, Maybe and Not-Yet-Responded-To events when viewing others' calendars.

-To install, download calendar-cleanser.crx and open it.
+To install, download [calendar-cleanser.crx](https://github.com/noahmanger/calendar-cleanser/raw/master/calendar-cleanser.crx) and open it.